 - Deburring of small gears.
 One client told me they spend as much money taking burrs off as they do cutting teeth.
 An added hazard is increased scrap if the deburring is more aggressive.
 What is a “small burr” on an 8 DP part approaches the size of a tooth on a 64 DP part.

 - Fine pitch cutting and grinding equipment.
 The advances made in hobbing, shaping, and grinding of wind turbine gearbox components does not seem to have transitioned to smaller size gears.
 Designers of small gear mechanisms cannot just specify a tapered offset crown with a 16 AA finish; the capability is not there on very fine teeth.
 Combined with the problems noted above, this leaves precision gear companies locked into 1960s technology when their customers could really appreciate better products.

 Many futurists are pinning their hopes on advances in 3-D printing to make conventional manufacturing obsolete.
 From what I have seen and read though, we are many years away from being able to have “Gearbot” in every shop that can instantly produce a high-power density component at the touch of a button.
 Until that day comes we need to keep working on our craft and our tools.
+This specially applied coating can prevent expensive paint damage and repairs.
 As always, the magazine is eager to share the news of any “better mousetrap” with the worldwide audience.